 A ‘horrifying’ trend

 Tonya’s story is not unique.
-A United Nations report shows that there has been a “” linked to “lockdowns imposed by the governments responding to the COVID-19 pandemic.”
-The United States is no exception – 2,345 calls were placed to the during March 16–April 6, 2020.
+A United Nations report shows that there has been a “horrifying global surge in domestic violence” linked to “lockdowns imposed by the governments responding to the COVID-19 pandemic.”
+The United States is no exception – 2,345 calls were placed to the National Domestic Violence Hotline during March 16–April 6, 2020.

 Even in nonabusive situations, being confined together at close quarters, often amid family stress and financial hardship, can be wearing, and tempers can flare.
 In an abusive relationship, “the main contributor to violence during shelter-in-place restrictions is that the isolation gives abusers more opportunities for controlling their partners, who have fewer options for accessing safety and support,” Dr. Warshaw said.